- Sometimes true GREATNESS gets overlooked and we wonder why?

 “You’ve made me So Very Happy” is one of the songs that come pretty close to defining just what the term Classic Soul means.

 If you haven’t listened to her version of the song in a while, take another listen and see if you don’t agree.
 The B, S & T version of this song doesn’t hold a candle to Brenda’s own version.
-I think that she was just trying to be nice
+I think that she was just trying to be nice, in those liner notes.

 “Slated to appear on the cancelled album “Hurtin & Cryin”